Frequently Asked Questions

 Students have the right to a fair and timely hearing, full knowledge of accusations, the opportunity for secure an Advisor, and confidentiality under the Family Educational Rights and Privacy Act (FERPA).

-If you are a student, administrator, faculty, or staff member, who needs to report an infraction of the WSSU Code of Community Standards & Civility, enter the information on the Incident Reporting Form and submit.
+If you are a student, administrator, faculty, or staff member, or a non-WSSU community member who needs to report an infraction of the WSSU Students’ Code of Conduct, enter the information on the Incident Reporting Form and submit.
 The information will be processed and handled accordingly.

 Yes.
-The Code of Community Standards & Civility may be invoked against students whose off-campus behavior potentially harms the interest of the University or threatens the well-being of students or employees.
+The WSSU Students’ Code of Conduct may be invoked against students whose off-campus behavior potentially harms the interest of the University or threatens the well-being of students or employees.
 The University addresses cases involving violations of WSSU policy only.
 The court system adjudicates cases involving violations of local, state, and/or federal law.
 Depending on circumstances, students may have to go through one channel or the other, or in some cases, may be subject to both.

 Conduct process and Hearings

-At the PHC, students who are going before the Code of Community Standards & Civility Council will have an opportunity to review allegations and gather information.
-The PHC allows the accused student to review fundamental fairness procedures, ask questions, and make decisions about how he or she intends to proceed with the case.
-Students will receive their PHC Notifications via their rams.wssu.edu email account and a hard-copy sent to their residential hall.
+At the PHC, students who are going before the Community Standards & Civility Council will have an opportunity to review allegations and gather information.
+The PHC allows the respondent student to review fundamental fairness procedures, ask questions, and make decisions about how he or she intends to proceed with the case.
+Students will receive their PHC Notifications via their official university email account and a hard-copy sent to their residential hall.

 During the AH, the hearing officer will have a conversation with the student(s) about the incident.
-They will accept or not accept responsibility for the infraction, discuss how the incident occurred, why it happened, and measures to take to ensure that the behavior will not happen again.
-Following this conversation, sanctions are assigned that are designed to help the student learn from the experience.
-Students will receive their AH Notifications via their rams.wssu.edu email account and a hard-copy sent to their residential hall.
+The student will explain their version of the events in question, why the infraction did or did not occur, accept or deny responsibility, and measures to take to ensure that the behavior will not happen again.
+Following the conversation, sanctions are assigned that are designed to help the student learn from the experience.
+Students will receive their AH Notifications via their official university email account and a hard-copy sent to their residential hall.

-Yes, but only in the capacity of an Advisor/Advocate.
-Attorneys may not represent students at a hearing, but they are permitted to advise them.
+Yes, but only in the capacity of an Advisor/Civility Advisor.
+Attorneys may not attend a hearing in place of the student, but they are permitted to advise them.
 If an Attorney is hired it is at the student's own expense.

-The Administrative Hearing Officer and SCCH Chair will allow evidence if it is relevant to the case.
+The Administrative Hearing Officer and CSCCH Chair will allow evidence if it is relevant to the case.

-Appeals must be submitted in writing within ten (10) business days of the findings as directed in the Administrative Hearing Decision Letter and/or the SCCH Decision Letter.
+Appeals must be submitted in writing within ten (10) calendar days of the findings as directed in the Administrative Hearing Decision Letter and/or the CSCCH Decision Letter.
 An appeal must meet at least one of the following criteria:

 Yes.
 The University may pursue conduct action even if the criminal charges are incomplete, reduced, or dismissed.
 The University conduct system is educational and completely separate from the criminal court system.

 Conduct records are maintained in the Office of Community Standards & Civility.
-They are accessible to the accused and others as provided by the Family Educational Rights and Privacy Act of 1974 (FERPA).
+They are accessible to the respondent student and others as provided by the Family Educational Rights and Privacy Act of 1974 (FERPA).

 Conduct Record and Sanctions

 Yes.
 Records are created for all student cases in which charges are alleged.
-If you are found "not in-violation" the records will reflect that finding.
+If you are found "not responsible" the records will reflect that finding.

 Files are purged five (5) to seven (7) years after graduation or the student's last attended date at the University.
 Information about suspension or expulsion is maintained permanently in the student's conduct record.

 Sanctions are typically the same, regardless of which process the student engages.
 However, if a student does not show for their hearing, it will be heard in their absence based off of the information from the evidence (ex.
-Incident Report, photos, Campus Appearance Ticket, etc.) and a Student Conduct Disciplinary Hold will be placed on your student account.
+Incident Report, photos, Campus Appearance Ticket, etc.) and a Conduct Disciplinary Hold will be placed on the student's account.
 If any other issues surface during the hearing process, additional sanctions will be applied.